Vassilios Skouris: Greek Minister of the Interior

 Following the dissolution of the Greek parliament in 1989, Skouris served as the Minister of the Interior briefly during the caretaker government.
 He served another short stint in 1996.

 Notable positions

-Skouris was the President of the Greek Association for European Law between 1992–1994, Director of the Centre for International and European Economic Law in 1997, and President of the Greek Economic and Social Council in 1998.
-He has also served as a Member of the Scientific Committee of the Greek Ministry of Foreign Affairs between 1997–1999, Administrative Board of the Greek National Judges' College between 1995–1996, Greek National Research Committee between 1993–1995, Higher Selection Board for Greek Civil Servants between 1994–1996, and the Academic Council of the Academy of European Law in 1995.
+Skouris was the President of the Greek Association for European Law between 1992 and 1994, Director of the Centre for International and European Economic Law in 1997, and President of the Greek Economic and Social Council in 1998.
+He has also served as a Member of the Scientific Committee of the Greek Ministry of Foreign Affairs between 1997 and 1999, Administrative Board of the Greek National Judges' College between 1995 and 1996, Greek National Research Committee between 1993 and 1995, Higher Selection Board for Greek Civil Servants between 1994 and 1996, and the Academic Council of the Academy of European Law in 1995.
 He was a member of the Board of Guardians of the Academy of European Law of Trier.

-Since 10 May 2017 he has been the second chairman of the Adjudicatory Chamber of the FIFA Ethics Committee, succeeding the German Hans-Joachim Eckert.
+Since 10 May 2017, he has been the second chairman of the Adjudicatory Chamber of the FIFA Ethics Committee, succeeding the German Hans-Joachim Eckert.